 2. SEO and the AI Search Era

 In 2026, search has moved beyond simple keywords.
-Google’s Core Web Vitals are now the foundation of visibility, especially for AI-curated summaries (like SGE).
+Google’s Core Web Vitals are now the foundation of visibility, especially for AI-curated summaries and featured snippets.
 Search engines want to recommend sites that won’t frustrate their users.

-1. LCP (Largest Contentful Paint): Measures loading performance.
-To provide a good user experience, LCP should occur within 0.8 seconds of when the page first starts loading.
+- LCP (Largest Contentful Paint): Measures loading performance.
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
+Sites with LCP under 0.8 seconds are rated Excellent.

-3. CLS (Cumulative Layout Shift): Measures visual stability.
-Nothing frustrates a user more than a button moving just as they are about to click it.
+- CLS (Cumulative Layout Shift): Measures visual stability.
+Nothing frustrates a user more than a button moving just as they are about to click it — especially on mobile.
 Your CLS score should be 0.1 or less.

-If you fail these metrics, you aren’t just losing users—you’re being buried in search results by competitors who prioritized performance.
+If you fail these metrics, you aren’t just losing users — you’re being buried in search results by competitors who prioritized performance.
+The Google Search Central documentation confirms that page experience signals, anchored by Core Web Vitals, are an active ranking factor.

 3. The Psychology of Wait Time